Boricua College Data & Information Overview

 - Average Earnings

 How Well Is Boricua College Ranked?

-College Factual ranked Boricua College as #1,499 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This is an improvement over the previous year, when Boricua College held the #1,604 spot on the Best Overall Colleges list.
+College Factual ranked Boricua College as #1,982 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.

 Is It Hard to Get Into Boricua College?